Plönlein framed by the Siebers and Kobolzeller towers. Foto: Olha Kuzmyn

 A guest article by Philipp Winkler and Alaa Al-Tulaibawi

-Alaa and Philipp at the German Studies Department at Baghdad University (private photograph)
+Dr. Ahmad Emhan and Philipp Winkler at the German Studies Department at Baghdad University (private photograph)

 When thinking about Iraq, most Germans associate it with war, chaos and terror.
 The pictures they see about it on the media did not show anything else since decades: From Saddam Hussein’s brutal dictatorship, the Iraq-Iran war from 1980-1988, the Gulf Wars of 1991 and 2003, the ensuing occupation, terrorist attacks, sectarian violence, and – most lately – ISIS‘ occupation of large parts of the country since 2014.